-The gravitational wave spectrum (GW spectrum) is the range of frequencies or wavelengths of gravitational waves.
+The gravitational wave spectrum (GW spectrum), the range of frequencies or wavelengths of gravitational waves, can be divided into regimes based upon types of triggering events and/or methods of GW detection.
 The waves travel at the speed of light in a vacuum (c) so the same frequency/wavelength relation holds as for electromagnetic radiation.
-The waves are caused by reconfiguration of masses, such as when massive objects move between positions closer and further from you.
+The waves are caused by reconfiguration of the relative positions of masses, such as when massive objects move between positions closer to and further from you.
 Orbiting bodies produce such waves, on the order of a wave per orbit (for circular orbits of equal sized bodies, actually two waves per orbit: there are two times within the orbit when one of the identically-massed bodies is closer to you).
 In consequence, such waves, like orbits, can have periods ranging from seconds to centuries and beyond, and you hear of GW frequencies such as 10-10 Hz (which corresponds to a period of about three centuries).

 |period range||general frequency range||source||detector type|